 Drag the mouse to move the handle to the desired location and then release the mouse button.
-There will be a short delay (depending on network bandwidth) while the profiler is updated with the new swathe size.
-It is possible to adjust the swathe size using the keyboard by pressing the $\flat$ or $\lnot$ keys.
+There will be a short delay (depending on network bandwidth) while the Gemini unit is updated with the new swathe size.
+It is possible to adjust the swathe size using the keyboard by pressing the b or g keys.